MichalGrzebyk/image_video_filters/readme.md

 1. Change model to a better one (faster/resistant to poor lighting conditions/more detected points on face).
 2. Optimize/change image blending algorithm.
 3. Add new filters (for example "mask filter" that will fit detected points and imitate the behavior of the face).
-4. Refactor camera and image processors into classes.
+4. Check image processing for optimization.